LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 Last but not least, still in the conditional, we will call the `showPage` function passing the `list` parameter and the text content of the click target as arguments.
 We can access the text content of the click target by using the [textContent property](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent).

 At this point your `addPagination` function should be finished.
 Let's test it to make sure everything works as expected.
 Be sure that you are calling the `addPagination` function and passing `data` as an argument.
 If you refresh the page, you should see five pagination buttons on the screen.
-Clicking a button should display the ten students for that "page".
+Clicking a button should display the ten students for that “page”.

 ---

 ### 5. Call Functions

-Since you have been testing your code as you go, you have probably already called your `showPage` and `addPagination` functions at this point but if you haven't be sure to do so now.
+Since you have been testing your code as you go, you have probably already called your `showPage` and `addPagination` functions but if you haven't be sure to do so now.

 When you call the `showPage` function you should pass `data` and `1` as arguments.
 When you call the `addPagination` function you should pass `data` and an argument.